ibm-cloud-docs/text-to-speech/symbols.md

 | Italian | SPR and IPA | You can specify only `1` (primary stress).
 An error occurs if you specify secondary or no stress. |
 | Japanese | SPR and IPA | You can specify only `1` (primary stress) and `0` (no stress).
 An error occurs if you specify secondary stress. |
 | Spanish | SPR and IPA | You can specify only `1` (primary stress).
 An error occurs if you specify secondary or no stress. |
-{: caption="Table 2.
-Language-specific rules for using syllable stress"}
+{: caption="Language-specific rules for using syllable stress"}

 ## Phonetic symbols for supported languages
 {: #supportedLanguages}